SteelCompendium/compendium/docs/Ancestries/Memonek.md

 "Me, I think.
 The world-sickness would have me say ... you're a bastardly son of a bitch.
 But you're my bastardly son of a bitch."
 Count Revile smiled.

 John laughed and put his arm around his friend as they headed back to the party.
 "Funny.
-The world-sickness sounds a lot like me."
+The world-sickness sounds a lot like *me*."

 ## Memonek Benefits